nanvel/blog/2016/08/gtd.md

 External brain - tools that can do routine categorization and remembering for us.

 #### Information

+> Consider a future device for individual use, which is a sort of mechanized private file and library.
+It needs a name, and, to coin one at random, "memex" will do.
+A memex is a device in which an individual stores all his books, records, and communications, and which is mechanized so that it may be consulted with exceeding speed and flexibility.
+It is an enlarged intimate supplement to his memory.
+>
+> Vannevar Bush, As We May Think, 1945

 Thoughts, ideas, links, etc. may be useful in future.